epquito/Aws_Twoge_App_Deployment/README.md

-#Deploying RDS
+# Deploying RDS

-1)  Search Bar -> RDS -> Create database
+-  Search Bar -> RDS -> Create database

-2)  Standard create -> Engine type(PostgreSQL) -> Engine Version(15.3-r2) -> Templates(Free tier)
+-  Standard create -> Engine type(PostgreSQL) -> Engine Version(15.3-r2) -> Templates(Free tier)

-3)  Settings -> DB instance identifier(Create and enter the name of db) -> Master username(Would reccomend changing username) -> Master Password(Enter personal password)>     Confirm Password
+-  Settings -> DB instance identifier(Create and enter the name of db) -> Master username(Would reccomend changing username) -> Master Password(Enter personal password)>     Confirm Password

-4)  Instance configuration -> db.t3.micro
+-  Instance configuration -> db.t3.micro

-5)  Storage -> Leave default values -> Storage autoscaling -> deselect Enable Storage autoscaling
+-  Storage -> Leave default values -> Storage autoscaling -> deselect Enable Storage autoscaling

-6)  Connenctivity -> Don't connect to an Ec2 compute resource -> IPv4 -> Virtual private cloud(Choose the same vpc you selected on the Ec2) ->  DB subnet group(Leave
+-  Connenctivity -> Don't connect to an Ec2 compute resource -> IPv4 -> Virtual private cloud(Choose the same vpc you selected on the Ec2) ->  DB subnet group(Leave
       deafult) -> Public Access(Yes) -> VPC security group(Create new) -> New Vpc security group name(enetr name for security group)# leave the rest deafult -> Additional configurations -> Database port(5432)

-7)  Database authentication -> Password authentication(Select)
+-  Database authentication -> Password authentication(Select)

-8)  leave all values under Monitoring as default and dont change anything
+-  leave all values under Monitoring as default and dont change anything

-9)  Additional configuration -> Database option -> Initial database name(Eneter database name associated to your flask app)
+-  Additional configuration -> Database option -> Initial database name(Eneter database name associated to your flask app)

-10)  Select Create Database #Keep in mind the inilization of the database is going to take about 5-10 minutes
+-  Select Create Database #Keep in mind the inilization of the database is going to take about 5-10 minutes

-11)  Once Database is created select and it should direct you to a page with a tab that has Connectivity & security
+-  Once Database is created select and it should direct you to a page with a tab that has Connectivity & security

-12)  Select VPC Security groups -> select the Security group you created for your database -> Edit inbound rules  -> it should loom like this -> Security group rule Id ->           Type(PstgreSQL) -> Protocol(TCP) -> Port Rage(5432) -> Source(Custom) -> Destiniation(Security group of your EC2 instance previosly created)
+-  Select VPC Security groups -> select the Security group you created for your database -> Edit inbound rules  -> it should loom like this -> Security group rule Id ->           Type(PstgreSQL) -> Protocol(TCP) -> Port Rage(5432) -> Source(Custom) -> Destiniation(Security group of your EC2 instance previosly created)

-#Creating a S3 bucket to hold static files
+# Creating a S3 bucket to hold static files

-1)  Search bar -> S3 -> Create bucket
+-  Search bar -> S3 -> Create bucket

-2)  Bucket name(Create bucket name) -> AWS Region(Use the Region assigned to you)
+-  Bucket name(Create bucket name) -> AWS Region(Use the Region assigned to you)

-3)  Object Ownershipp -> ACLs disabled
+-  Object Ownershipp -> ACLs disabled

-4)  Block Public Acces settings for this bucket -> Block all public access(unclick) -> Acknowlege (click)
+-  Block Public Acces settings for this bucket -> Block all public access(unclick) -> Acknowlege (click)

-5)  Bucket versioning(Enabled)
+-  Bucket versioning(Enabled)

-6)  Create bucket(Leave everything else default)
+-  Create bucket(Leave everything else default)

-7)  Click on your bucket again
+-  Click on your bucket again

-8)  Object page -> Upload -> Choose the static files you want to upload
+-  Object page -> Upload -> Choose the static files you want to upload

- 9)  On tab click Permissions -> Create bucket policy That will allow Ec2 to have access to object/object version
+-  On tab click Permissions -> Create bucket policy That will allow Ec2 to have access to object/object version

-10)
+- ```bash
   {
         "Version": "2012-10-17",
         "Statement": [
         {